Consensys/permissioning-smart-contracts/README.md

 1. In the truffle console, run all migrations from scratch with `migrate --reset`.
 Keep this terminal session open to maintain your Ganache node running.

 #### Start the development server ####
-1. Run `yarn install` to install all required dependencies.
-(You only need to run `yarn install` if you are running the Dapp for the first time.)
 1. Run `yarn run build` to build the Dapp.
 1. Run `yarn run start` to start the web server that is serving our Dapp.
 1. In your browser, connect Metamask to the Ganache network (the default endpoint is `http://127.0.0.1:9545/`)